bitrix24/b24restdocs/api-reference/catalog/store/catalog-store-add.md

 ```

 This method adds an inventory.
-If the operation is successful, it returns the `id` of the added inventory.
+If the operation is successful, the `id` of the added inventory is returned.

 ## Parameters